digitalabs/Fieldbook/README.md

 Prerequisites
 ---------------
 Build and install Middleware and Commons using one of the following methods:
-  1. Using the command line, go the IBPMiddleware/IBPCommons home directory, run the command: "mvn clean install -DskipTests=true".
+  1. Using the command line, go the IBPMiddleware/IBPCommons home directory, run the command: "mvn clean install".
-  2. From within Eclipse, right-click on the project, IBPCommons for instance, select Run As --> Maven build..., then input the target "clean install -DskipTests=true"
+  2. From within Eclipse, right-click on the project, IBPCommons for instance, select Run As --> Maven build..., then input the target "clean install"

 To Build
 ----------
 To build the Fieldbook App using the command line, issue the following commands in the Fieldbook directory:
   1. To create a clean build and run the test code: mvn clean package
-  2. To create a clean build without running the test code: mvn -DskipTests=true clean package

 To Run Tests
 --------------